INTERVIEW AND PICTURES BY MARKO SYRJALA

-Robin Beck: I think I could have done a better job promoting it, but everybody who got the record just embraced it whole heartedly.
+Robin Beck: I think I could have done a better job promoting it, but everybody who got the record just embraced it wholeheartedly.
 It was a good twist of heading more towards a modern rock sound, but it’s still kept all the ’80s intensity.
-It had some beautiful melodies, great concepts and great ideas in terms of sending a message.
-And it was very real for me, I enjoyed it.
+It had some beautiful melodies, great concepts, and great ideas in terms of sending a message.
+And it was very real for me, and I enjoyed it.
 It gave me a good kick in the pants.

 Robin Beck: Yeah.
 A little bit and yet not.
-I mean it was sort of trying to find a mood that fit the title was not easy, because I didn’t want it to be too arty and… Maybe one day I’ll get into that real arty thing that people in my genre do, but I’m all for just the straight forward picture that has any kind of feeling going forth.
-I’m not trying to win best album of the year, I’m not as a cover anyway.
+I mean, it was sort of trying to find a mood that fit the title was not easy because I didn’t want it to be too arty and… Maybe one day I’ll get into that real arty thing that people in my genre do, but I’m all for just the straightforward picture that has any kind of feeling going forth.
+I’m not trying to win the best album of the year.
+I’m not as a cover anyway.

-Metal-Rules.com: Anyway, it looks great and you should have put it out as a vinyl as well.
+Metal-Rules.com: Anyway, it looks great, and you should have put it out as vinyl as well.

 Robin Beck: On vinyl, yeah.
 Talk to the manufacturers.

-Metal-Rules.com: Because nowadays many fans, they skip over CD’s but they buy MP3 and vinyl.
-It’s a growing trend at least here in Europe.
-Have you noticed this in US?
+Metal-Rules.com: Because nowadays, many fans skip over CDs, but they buy MP3 and vinyl.
+It’s a growing trend, at least here in Europe.
+Have you noticed this in the US?

 Robin Beck: Yeah, they are captive.
-Plus mailing those plastic things cost more than making the record.
-So, I’ll be happy when CDs are reduced to vinyl or to just a way of… Yeah, can try to make it on next time.
+Plus, mailing those plastic things cost more than making the record.
+So, I’ll be happy when CDs are reduced to vinyl or to just a way of… Yeah, I can try to make it next time.

 Metal-Rules.com: Then I was going to ask something about your personal life.
-I would say that you and James are special people, because I don’t know too many couples in music business who not only work but also tour together.
+You and James are special people because I don’t know too many couples in the music business who work and tour together.
 So, how do you make it work?

 Robin Beck: Okay.
-James and I are very special couple.
-He’s like the greatest male rock singer and he thinks of me the same, I won’t say it about myself.
+James and I are a very special couple.
+He’s like the greatest male rock singer, and he thinks of me the same.
+I won’t say it about myself.
 But he thinks that of me.
-So, there is an absolute respect that we have for each other.
-And so, there is times when we don’t actually have to look at each other as… It’s not so much as a couple of man and wife, it’s like we are peers.
-Don’t believe that we get along all the time, believe me we have our fights and we have our moments where we don’t want to be on the same room together.
-We argue about music, what’s too loud.
+So, there is absolute respect that we have for each other.
+And so, there are times when we don’t actually have to look at each other as… It’s not so much as a couple of men and wife, and it’s like we are peers.
+Don’t believe that we get along all the time; believe me, we have our fights, and we have our moments where we don’t want to be in the same room together.
+We argue about music, which’s too loud.
 What’s too soft, what sounds good?
-What doesn’t, what they likes better.
+What doesn’t, what they like better.
 What’s not?
-Of course we are human, but overall we have a beautiful family.
-We have one child; we have Olivia who’s going to be seventeen years old.
+Of course, we are human, but overall we have a beautiful family.
+We have one child; we have Olivia, who’s going to be seventeen years old.
 She’s also in the arts; she’s a fabulous singer, a fabulous actress.
 We all have our personalities; nobody caves in my house to anyone.
-Everybody is a very strong personality, so it takes I’m getting used to… If you come in my house and you see the three of us together, you wonder how we are not each dead.
-How could we live with each other, they talk to each other so straight forward.
+Everybody is a very strong personality, so it takes I’m getting used to… If you come to my house and you see the three of us together, you wonder how we are not each dead.
+How could we live with each other?
+They talk to each other so straightforward.

-Metal-Rules.com: Maybe that’s the secret which keeps the whole thing together.
+Metal-Rules.com: Maybe that’s the secret that keeps the whole thing together.